Chocolate Protein Cookies

 Variations for this recipe

-Here are some suggestions for alternative ingredients you can utilise for this delicious recipe:
+Here are some suggestions for alternative ingredients you can utilize for this delicious recipe:

 - nut butter: I've used the Loaded Nuts Choco Caramel Biscuit Tidal Spread by The Protein Works in this recipe (it's simply phenomenal!).
 If you don't have this one to hand, you can alternatively utilise your favourite nut butter, such as almond butter.
 The nut butter is present in both the cookie dough and. the. cookie toppings